 Komodo dragons (Varanus komodoensis)

 - Anyone wishing to possess Class I species must document 1000 hours of experience working with the species they would like to possess or other species in same biological family and Class of wildlife.
 The experience must span at least one calendar year.
 The experience documentation must show 1000 hours of practical experience in feeding, handling, care, and husbandry of animals in the same biological family and Class of the animal(s) being requested.
 Anyone wishing to document their experience hours may use this sample log or any other format (excel sheet, word document, etc.) as long as the description of experience is detailed and the hours are countable, totaling at least 1000 hours.

 - Experience documentation must be submitted per biological family of wildlife requested, except cougars and cheetahs (which are regulated separately on the genus level), crocodilians (which are regulated on the biological order level) and ratites (which are regulated on the biological sub-order level).

-Anyone wishing to possess Class I wildlife must pass a facility and caging inspection before a license will be issued.
+Anyone wishing to possess Class I wildlife must pass a facility and caging inspection before a permit will be issued.
 More information regarding specific caging requirements is on our Rules and Regulations page.